aburmeis/junit5-dataprovider-extension/README.md

 ## Limitations

 * Widening calls (like data provider with `int` for a method with `long` parameter) will fail with a `ParameterResolutionException`.
+* `@UseDataProvider` must not have custom resolvers or multiple locations.
+The convention support is not fully compatible yet.

 ## Migration